TCCI Information and Frequently Asked Questions

 What is a TCCI form?

-Company information is utilized in a number of Department applications and maybe used in emergency situations to correspond quickly with companies.
-For these reasons, it is essential that these records be kept accurate and complete.
-Therefore, all contact information provided for each role on the form should be the direct contact information for that person.
+Company information is utilized in a number of important Department applications including, but not limited to, emergency response situations when immediate communication with companies is needed.
+The annual submission of a TCCI form ensures that the list of regulated New York companies is accurate and contains up-to-date contact information.
+All contact information provided for each role on the form should be the direct contact information for the person holding that position.

 Click here to view and submit a TCCI form.
 Any questions, contact Amanda Kopet at amanda.kopet@dps.ny.gov or 518-473-5349.